RTippin/janus-client/README.md

 Janus::connect();
 ```
 ## Attach
 - Attach to a janus plugin to set our handle ID.
-All following API calls in this request cycles will go to this plugin unless you call detach.
+All following API calls in this request cycles will go to this plugin unless you call detach or disconnect.
 This is a fluent method and can be chained.
 ```php
 Janus::attach('janus.plugin.name');
 ```